Homomesies on permutations -- an analysis of maps and statistics in the FindStat database: Kreweras and inverse Kreweras complements.

 \begin{remark} As we prove in Corollary \ref{Korb odd divisor even n}, there are no orbits of odd size when $n$ is even.
-Thus, Theorem \ref{Prop:K even orbs} completely characterizes the distribution of orbits when $n$ is even.
-The distribution of odd sized orbits when $n$ is odd remains an open question. \end{remark}
+Thus, Theorem \ref{Prop:K even orbs} completely characterizes the distribution of orbits when $n$ is even, allowing us to calculate the number of orbits of size $2k$ using the M\"obius inversion formula.
+By Theorem \ref{Prop:K even orbs}, the number of elements fixed by $2k$, or equivalently in orbits of size dividing $2k$, is $\left(\frac{n}{k}\right)^kk!.$ When $n$ is even, the number of elements in orbits of size exactly $2k$ (when $k$ divides $n$) is \end{remark}

-\begin{quest} What is the distribution of odd sized orbits under the Kreweras complement and its inverse when $n$ is odd? \end{quest}

-The remaining theorem of this subsection examines orbits of size $1$, $2$, $n$, and $2n$, providing explicit generators in each case.
+Below we examine orbits of size $1$, $2$, $n$, and $2n$, providing explicit generators in each case.

 \begin{thm} The following permutations generate orbits of a given size for the Kreweras complement and its inverse: \begin{itemize} \item When $n$ is odd $\left\{\frac{n+3}{2}\frac{n+5}{2}\ldots n123\ldots\frac{n+1}{2}\right\}$ is the unique orbit of size $1$.
 There is no orbit of size $1$ when $n$ is even. \item For all $n$, there are $\lfloor \frac{n}{2}\rfloor$ orbits of size $2,$ one of which is generated by the identity permutation. \item For all $n$, an orbit of size $n$ is generated by $n(n-1)\ldots 321$. \item For even values of $n>3$, an orbit of size $2n$ is generated by $13\ldots(n-1)24\ldots n$, and for odd values of $n>3$ an orbit of size $2n$ is generated by $13\ldots n24\ldots (n-1).$ \end{itemize} \end{thm}